christophermorehouse/aws-iamuser-accesskeyrotation/README.md

+Usage:
+This script was written with the assumption that it will be scheduled to run once everyday.

 The behavior of the script is as follows:
 1. Check the current access key.
 If it is 76 days old create a new access key and email it to the specified email address.
 Otherwise, do nothing.
 This gives the user 2 weeks to switch access and secret keys.
 2. Check the current active access keys.
 If any of them are 90 days old deactivate it.